Peirce Edition Project

 GRADUATE RESEARCH ASSISTANTS (2011-2012)

 Philosophy graduate students Dereck Coatney and Michael Walden research closely the content of Peirce's texts selected for publication.
 They draft annotations that identify obscure proper names, provide the bibliographical sources of Peirce's quotations and paraphrases, and furnish cross-references to other relevant primary or secondary sources.

 Martha Rujuwa, Principal Secretary

 Rujuwa serves as general office manager for the Project and is in charge of all secretarial functions for PEP.
 She assists the Director with Project administration and oversees visiting researchers.

-Kara Peterson, Administrative Assistant
+Megan Liu, Administrative Assistant

 Liu provides administrative support and assists Rujuwa in fulfilling secretarial functions.
 She is the Institute for American Thought's administrative assistant.